#1 in Sleep Product Research

 Tempur-Pedic beds (and memory foam beds in general) can vary in how much they off gas.
 Most owners, as the chart below shows, report little or no off gassing problem.

 Most off gassing lasts a few days but can persist considerably longer in some cases.

 More information: See our memory foam mattress off gassing research.

 About 10-14% of Tempur-Pedic owners, especially owners of high density models (Rhapsody, Allura, Grand), report that their bed absorbs and retains their body heat resulting in an unnaturally warm sleeping surface.
 No other mattress included in our research has a higher percentage of owners complaining about heat being trapped than Tempur-Pedic.
-Woman report more heat problems with their Tempur-Pedic than men by at least a 2-1 ratio.
+Woman report more heat problems with their Tempur-Pedic than men by about a 2-1 ratio.

 Rhapsody Breeze and Cloud Supreme / Luxe Breeze are designed to sleep cool, but based on limited owner experience data they tend to sleep nearly as warm as the regular, non-Breeze models.

 Owners often say that the heat problem is minimal in the cooler months of the year and becomes a problem in the warmer months.
 The solution that seems to work best to overcome the problem, according to owners, is to simply not use as many covers and or turn the air conditioning cooler.
 See Temperature Control for other possible ways to control heat problems.

 More information: See our mattress heat retention research.